-The online search process made it more difficult to get to know schools without visiting campus, but it did allow him to consider colleges that were further from his home in Chicago.
+The online search process made it more difficult to get to know schools without visiting campus, but it did allow him to consider colleges that were further from his home in the suburbs of Chicago.

 “I found Lipscomb entirely on the web,” Ben says.
 “I didn’t hear about it at all.”
 He also took an online quiz to help him find schools that would be a good fit for him and remembers the results.
 “You are interested in a small school with a good campus and a good community.
 Lipscomb might be for you.”

 So he did some more research and decided to include Lipscomb on his Common App.
 When he finally made it to campus for a visit, it didn’t disappoint.
 “The tour guides that I had...they did such a phenomenal job capturing the spirit of Lipscomb, and I was just instantly attracted.
 They sold it perfectly.
 That compared to the other two schools I applied to and toured, it blew me away.
 I just felt absolutely called.”